Table of Contents

 For many who don’t know, frets are the number of metal strips on a banjolele’s fretboard or neck.
 It’s common for banjo ukuleles to have 18 frets.

-Having more frets, however, doesn’t essentially imply it’s a great or better thing to have.
+However, having more frets doesn’t imply it’s a great or better thing to have.
 It comes down to which banjolele feels most comfy in your hands.
 What we imply by that is that within the shorter (in size), concert-style banjoleles, the frets are closer together under their neck being shorter.
 For the longer, tenor model banjo ukes, the neck is longer, and thus, there is little more space between the frets.

 Having more space between the frets provides players more space to finger their chords, therefore making the banjolele more beginner-friendly.
 Nevertheless, having more space isn’t necessarily what players search for when shopping for a banjolele as a lot of them benefit from the shorter scale concert model one offers.
 As you’ll be able to see, it comes down to personal preference.